oroinc/platform/src/Oro/Bundle/TestFrameworkBundle/Behat/README.md

 }
 ```

-Even more, you can inject application services in behat Context:
+Moreover, you can inject application services in behat Context:
 ```yml
 oro_behat_extension:
   suites: